icanjs/multi-select/README.md

 - **click-event-name**: property name to look up to check if an item should be disabled.
 Default: 'itemclick'.

+## Changelog

+`0.3.0` - By default, when there is one item in the list, when that item is checked, the allSelectedText value will be the text of the checked item.

 ## Contributing
 Pull requests are welcome.